This is the multi-page printable view of this section. Click here to print.

 When the Game Manager spawns its list of manager prefabs, each Manager component goes through this lifecycle:

 2. OnStartupManagers — Called by the Game Manager after all managers have reported initialized.
-This is where you connect to other managers and set up cross-references.
+Connect to other managers and set up cross-references here.
 When done, broadcasts OnRegisterManagerStartup().

 3. OnStartupComplete — The Game Manager broadcasts this after all managers report started up.
 The game is fully ready.